vlasovskikh/convoread/README.rst

 -----------

 ``convoread`` streams live Convore messages to the standard output or shows desktop notifications (only for Ubuntu and similar systems at this moment).
+It also allows posting new messages and listing recent messages in topics.

-Future versions will include posting messages, creating topics, and managing groups.
+Future versions will allow creating topics, managing notifications, etc.

-See `discussion`_ on Convore for ``convoread`` announcements, support, etc.
+See `discussion`_ on Convore for ``convoread`` announcements, support.

 .. _discussion: https://convore.com/feedback/convoread-simple-console-client-for-convore/